For our Thanksgiving dessert this year, I’m keeping with the pumpkin theme and making a Pumpkin Bread Trifle. Easy to

 This is what I think about when I can’t sleep at night.
 Thanksgiving desserts, and how to up the my game, mulling ideas around in my mind.

-So I got to work, and started testing recipes, starting with pumpkin bread.
+So I got to work, and started testing recipes, focusing on pumpkin bread.
 There’s a lot of recipes out there, so I had to cipher out a few and start testing.
 Mixing here, adding there, deleting some ingredients, adding what I thought was important.
 All in a days work of recipe developing.

-I’m happy to say that after only three test recipes, I had a crowned jewel.
+I’m happy to say that after just a few test recipes, I had a crowned jewel.

-As for the bourbon whipped cream, well, all I can say for that is AMEN.
+As for the bourbon whipped cream, well, all I can say for that is Hallelujah!
 A little makes a statement.

 I hunted down my trifle dish, and found it happily housing a few succulents, so I moved on to the next best thing, brandy sniffers.
 A gorgeous single-serving trifle, and brandy sniffers can be used for so many other desserts as well!

 Here is my tried and true recipe for Pumpkin Bread Trifle With Bourbon Whipped Cream